GitauHarrison/notes/02_django/03_templates.md

 ![Page titles](/02_django/images/03_templates/page_titles.png)

 So far, we have been modifying the `title` element manually on each template.
 In the `home.html` file, we have the line `<title>Blog home</title>` while in the `about.html` we have `<title>Blog about</title>`.
-Imaging having several templates in an application.
-This will mean that we have to manually provide a title to each template, a repetitive task that quicky gets cumbersome.
+Imagine having several templates in an application.
+This will mean that we have to manually provide a title to each template, a repetitive task that quickly gets cumbersome.
 Thankfully, Django's templating engine allows us to pass in dynamic titles in each template.

 ```html
 <!-- demo_project/blog_app/blog/templates/blog/about.html -->